Orbán blocks EU loan to Ukraine.

-Viktor Orbán, the Prime Minister of Hungary, has repeatedly blocked financial support for Ukraine within the European Union.
-He demands guarantees about oil flows through the Druzhba pipeline and is using this stance to influence upcoming Hungarian elections.
+Viktor Orbán, the Prime Minister of Hungary, has repeatedly blocked financial support for Ukraine from the European Union.
+He demands guarantees about Russian oil flows through the Druzhba pipeline and has used this to influence upcoming elections.
 This action is causing tension between Hungary and the EU regarding aid to Ukraine.

 Summarized from the sources above.
 Read the originals for the full story.